cea-hpc/modules/INSTALL.rst

                       set to apply by default between the ``dark`` background colors or the ``light`` background colors
                       (default=\ ``dark``)
---with-unload-match-order=VALUE
+--with-locked-configs=CONFIGLIST
+                      Ignore environment variable superseding value for the listed configuration options.
+Accepted option names
+                      in CONFIGLIST are ``extra_siteconfig``.
+Multiple names
+                      should be separated by whitespace character. (default=) --with-unload-match-order=VALUE
                       When unloading a module if multiple loaded modules match the request, unload module loaded first